moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 <div class="callout">
 <div class="callout-title">What this article covers</div>
-Part 2 handed us <em>every</em> geodesic of the visual-cortex geometry — the three families of Euler's elastica, written in closed form with Jacobi elliptic functions.
+Part&nbsp;2 handed us <em>every</em> geodesic of the visual-cortex geometry — the three families of Euler's elastica, written in closed form with Jacobi elliptic functions.
 This part asks the next question: <em>which of them are actually the shortest path?</em>
 A curve can be perfectly taut locally and still be beaten by a completely different